thhsh/thsq-docs/docs/index.md

 [:octicons-arrow-right-16: :material-wrench-cog: General Resources](General-Resources/index.md)

-## :material-cloud-key: Remote
+## :octicons-cloud-16: Remote
 We have **Remote Infrastructure Access** solutions that allow you and other technicians to remotely access your controls network(s) without having to be onsite.

 With **Remote for Support**, we can help you set up, update, program, and change your system(s).

 With **Remote for Venues**, your technicians can access control system(s) for your venue and control your equipment, change operating schedules and settings, and more.

-Find out about both options on our [:material-cloud-key: Remote](Remote/index.md) pages.
+Find out about both options on our [:octicons-cloud-16: Remote](Remote/index.md) pages.